pegi3s/dockerfiles/emboss/6.6.0/README.md

 - `<emboss-application-name>` to the name of the `EMBOSS` application you want to use.
 - `<options>` with the specific options of the `EMBOSS` application.
 These options will include the input/output files, which should be referenced under `/data/`.

-# Using the emboss image in Windows
+# Using the EMBOSS image in Windows

 Please note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).